Romanian identity card: Information provided

-Also it has two rows of optical readable information, like the passports.
+It also contains two rows of machine readable information, similar to those in passports.

 Series of the ID card

 The series of the ID card are formed of two letters, representing the abbreviation of the county (but not always) (the abbreviation is sometimes the same as the license plate indicative) or of the county's seat that issued the document.